-- Submitted in a word document

-- 12-point font (Arial, Times New Roman, Garamond, or Book Garamond, or Book Antiqua)

-- One-inch margins all around, double-spaced
+- Submitted in a word document. - 12-point font (Arial, Times New Roman, Garamond, or Book Garamond, or Book Antiqua). - One-inch margins all around and with no indentations. - Double-spaced.

-- Number the pages

-- Any written assignment that does not include any one of the required technical aspects mentioned above will receive a 10-point deduction in their grade.
+- Number the pages. - Any written assignment that does not include any one of the required technical aspects mentioned above will receive a 10-point deduction in their grade.

-All written assignments must be uploaded by the student only to the plagiarism detection system Turnitin.com.
+All written assignments must be uploaded to the plagiarism detection system Turnitin.com.
+The Turnitin.com links to submit your work are embedded in our course website - you do not have to create a Turnitin.com account.
 Please note that we have set up the Turnitin.com system so students will be allowed to submit their draft work as many times as they wish until the deadline.
-Note that, after this day, you will not be allowed to resubmit your work.
 This is done so you can review the Originality report generated by Turnitin.com and make any adjustments or improvements so no portion of your work is considered plagiarized.
-A link to submit your work will be available in the Assignment Dropbox section of the course website.
+A link to all assignment will be available in the Assignment Dropbox section of the course website.